tractorcow-farm/silverstripe-fluent/readme.md

 ### DataObject configuration

 Great, now we've setup our languages.
-Our next job is to decide which dataobjects, and which fields of those dataobjects, should be translated.
+Our next job is to decide which dataobjects, and which fields of those dataobjects, should be localised.

-The best way to do this is to set the 'translate' config option on the dataobject, set to the fields you want translated.
+The best way to do this is to set the 'translate' config option on the dataobject, set to the fields you want localised.
 Note that this must be on the same class as the database field is specified.

 ```yaml